catchpoint/Pietrasanta-traceroute/README.md

  - Introduced enhanced TOS (DSCP/ECN) field report.
 This new option allows to set ToS field in outgoing packets and read the ToS field of the expiring probes.
 It includes a special output to highlight DSCP and ECN values.
-- Introduced the QUIC module to perform QUIC traceroute via the --quic.
+- Introduced the QUIC module to perform QUIC traceroute using --quic.
 This mode uses QUIC Initial packets as probes.

 Full details in ChangeLog [here](ChangeLog).